Mike Schultz (politician): Controversial legislation

 In 2018 Schultz co-sponsored SB136 with Wayne Harper which was signed into law.
 Among other provisions, SB136 includes an additional annual registration fee of up to $120 on clean air vehicles.
 The additional fees were opposed by air quality advocates such as the nonprofits Breathe Utah, and Utah Clean Energy which has stated the fees are misguided.
 Clean air advocates have voiced concerns that the additional fees will slow electric vehicle adoption and promote poorer air quality in Utah.
-There are an estimated 1,000–2,000 deaths in Utah annually due to poor air quality, and emissions from gasoline and diesel powered vehicles, are the primary cause of pollution.